 Portrait and History

 From the beginning, great composers and conductors such as Richard Strauss, Sergei Prokofiev, Igor Stravinsky and Paul Hindemith performed and directed their own works in the Laeiszhalle, and the concert hall still plays host to stars of the international music scene today.
 After all, the Laeiszhalle Grand Hall ranks as one of the best concert halls in Europe.
-The resident orchestra of the Laeiszhalle is the Hamburg Symphony Orchestra; many other Hamburg orchestras, choirs and promoters regularly present concerts here.
+The resident orchestra of the Laeiszhalle is the Symphoniker Hamburg; many other Hamburg orchestras, choirs and promoters regularly present concerts here.
 Both halls – the Elbphilharmonie and the Laeiszhalle – are managed by the same company.

 A shipowner makes it possible

 The well-known Hamburg shipping company owner Carl Heinrich Laeisz gave the Laeiszhalle its name.
 He had decreed that the company F. Laeisz should donate the amount of 1.2 million German marks so that the construction of »a worthy place for the practice and the enjoyment of fine and serious music« would be possible.
 The Laeiszhalle was built by architects Martin Haller and Emil Meerwein, who had already made a name for themselves with the construction of the Hamburg City Hall.

 Career start for a radio presenter